cdli-gh/morphology-pre-annotation-tool/README.md

     $ mpat -c -i ./resources

-Note that checker does not output any file, nor it changes the state of the files so, by default it will run always for the input path files.
+Note that checker does not output any file, nor it changes the state of the files.

 To delete the stored dictionary, use the --delete_dict/-d switch: